-TENDER FOR THE PROVISION OF INBOUND TRANSPORT SERVICES FOR THE INSTALLATION OF THE CONFLICT IN EUROPE GALLERY AT THE NATIONAL ARMY MUSEUM, CHELSEA, LONDON.
+TENDER FOR THE PROVISION OF TRANSPORT SERVICES FOR THE INSTALLATION OF THE CONFLICT IN EUROPE GALLERY AT THE NATIONAL ARMY MUSEUM, CHELSEA, LONDON.

 Date of Release: 26TH September 2022

 Project Brief

 The National Army Museum (NAM) (the Client) wishes to appoint a suitably qualified transport agent (the Company) experienced at working with historic museum collections.